We ask you, humbly, to help us.

-The Court asked the Union Government of India to clarify its stance on gay rights.
+The Supreme Court asked the Union Government of India to clarify its stance on gay rights.

 2012-FEB-23: Hearing before the Indian Supreme Court:

-Conservative groups in India had appealed the New Delhi High Court ruling to the Supreme Court.
+Conservative groups in India formally appealed the New Delhi High Court ruling to the Supreme Court.

 On FEB-23, Additional Solicitor General P. P. Malhotra, a government lawyer, told the Supreme Court that same-gender sexual behavior is "...highly immoral and against social order and there is high chance of spreading of diseases through such acts."
 He concluded that it should be banned.